-Mr. Robert Coallier holds a master's degree in Business Administration ("MBA") from Concordia University and a bachelor's degree (B.A.) in economics from McGill University.
+Mr. Robert Coallier holds a master's degree in business administration ("MBA") from Concordia University and a bachelor's degree (B.A.) in economics from McGill University.
 From 2012 to 2019, he served as Chief Executive Officer of Agropur Dairy Cooperative.
 He was Vice-President and Chief Financial Officer of Dollarama L.P. from 2005 to 2010 and held various senior positions at Molson Coors Brewing between 2000 and 2005, including Global Chief Development Officer, Executive Vice President, Corporate Strategy and International Operations, President and Chief Executive Officer, Brazilian Operations and Executive Vice-President and Chief Financial Officer.
 From 1996 to 2000, Mr. Coallier Served as Vice President and Chief Financial Officer of C-MAC Industries Inc.

 Mr. Rhodri J. Harries holds an MBA from McMaster University and a Bachelor of Science degree in Chemical Engineering from Queen's University.
-He currently serves as Chief Financial Officer and Chief Administrative Officer of Gildan Activewear, a publicly listed (TSX/NYSE: GIL) producer of basic apparel with over US\$3 billion in sales and 50,000 employees.
+He currently serves as Chief Financial Officer and Chief Administrative Officer of Gildan Activewear, a publicly listed (TSX/NYSE: GIL) producer of basic apparel.
 Previously, he served as Chief Financial Officer of Rio Tinto Alcan, a leading global integrated aluminum business where he was responsible for all finance activities including business analysis, capital approval processes, risk management, financial planning and reporting, control and compliance and Information technology.

-Ms. Sara O'Brien holds a Bachelor of Business administration (BBA) from HEC Montréal.
-She has served as Portfolio Manager, Canadian equities, at the CDPQ since 2017 and brings experience in equity analysis, risk analysis and strategic review.
-Previously, she served as an analyst at RBC Capital Markets for 15 years, covering numerous sectors including Industrial services and consumer products.
-Ms. O'Brien is a member of the Quebec CPA order (CPA) and holds the designation of Chartered Financial Analyst (CFA).
+Ms. Sara O'Brien holds a Bachelor of Business Administration (BBA) from HEC Montréal and is Senior Portfolio Manager, Québec Relationship Investing, in the Equity Markets group at the Caisse de dépôt et placement du Québec (CDPQ), which she joined in 2017.
+Ms. O'Brien brings experience in equity analysis, risk analysis and strategic review.
+Previously, she was Portfolio Manager, Canadian equities at CDPQ and served as an analyst at RBC Capital Markets for 15 years, covering numerous sectors including Industrial services and consumer products.
+Ms. O'Brien is a member of the Québec CPA order (CPA) and holds the designation of Chartered Financial Analyst (CFA).